 How is LastPass safe?

 Your security and privacy are our top priority.
 It’s the foundation of everything we do here at LastPass.
-And it’s our mission to help you make strong security practices the norm for your users, with a toolset that makes it easy to protect and manage your team or enterprise.
+And it’s our mission to help you make strong security practices the norm for your users, with a toolset that makes it easy to protect and manage your team or business.
 That’s why we’ve taken every step possible to ensure that your data is safely stored and synced with LastPass.

 When it comes to LastPass, there are three key aspects of your security, each of which are important to keep your data – and your business – safe.
 When the whole team is on board and actively using LastPass to its full potential, you can be confident in your security.